 If you want to eat freezer-burnt shrimp, you should remove any bad ones and only use those that appear normal or too badly burnt.
 Ultimately, the choice is down to you.

 Frequently asked questions

 Make no mistake; freezer burn is not good.
-But it doesn't mean that freezer burnt shrimp will make you ill if you eat it.
-You can go ahead and consume it, but it won't taste as good as unburnt shrimp.
+But it doesn't mean that freezer-burnt shrimp will make you ill if you eat it.
+You can consume it, but it won't taste as good as unburnt shrimp.

-Although the taste of freezer burnt shrimp will only be slightly negatively affected, it will affect the shrimp's color and texture.
+Although the taste of freezer-burn shrimp will only be slightly negatively affected, it will affect the shrimp's color and texture.
 It is likely to make it less moist.
-So, in conclusion, freezer burnt shrimp is quite edible.
+So, in conclusion, freezer-burnt shrimp is quite edible.

 Not really.
 Shrimp is, after all, quite small.
-If you cut out a burnt piece, you will be left with very little.
+You will be left with very little if you cut out a burnt piece.
 It's just not worth it.

 Usually, bulk shrimp is sold by weight.
 When people talk about cutting out freezer burnt shrimp, they often mean separating the unburnt from the burnt.

 It is recommended to freeze shrimp at a temperature of 0°F. This is by far the best way in terms of long-term freezing.
-If your freezer falls far below this temperature, it is likely to create an environment that encourages freezer burn.
+If your freezer falls far below this temperature, it will likely create an environment that encourages freezer burn.